wp-plugins/crowdskout-wp/readme.txt

 == Installation ==

-* Login to the Crowdskout platform, and navigate to Settings > Web Site and note the Source ID and Client ID.
-* Now login to the WordPress backend, and navigate to Settings > Crowdskout.
-Once you enter your Source ID and Client ID here and save, your page views will automatically start tracking and newsletter sign-ups will be ingested to the Crowdskout platform.
+* Navigate to Settings > Crowdskout.
+Enter your Crowdskout username and password, and connect to your client account.
+  Pageviews, tags and categories will be tracked automatically.

 == Changelog ==

+= 2.0.1 =
+* Fixed OAuth access denied bug

+= 2.0 =
+* OAuth login authentication for simple connection to your Crowdskout account

 = 1.2.2 =
 * Fixed a bug in PHP 5.3 support